duzun/hQuery.php/README.md

 I love Open Source.
 Whenever possible I share cool things with the world (check out [NPM](https://duzun.me/npm) and [GitHub](https://github.com/duzun/)).

-If you like what I'm doing and want to encorage me, please consider to:
+If you like what I'm doing and this project helps you reduce time to develop, please consider to:

 - Star and Share the projects you like (and use)
+- Give me a cup of coffee - [PayPal.me/duzuns](https://www.paypal.me/duzuns) (contact at duzun.me)
 - Send me some **Bitcoin** at this addres: `bitcoin:3MVaNQocuyRUzUNsTbmzQC8rPUQMC9qafa` (or using the QR below)
 ![bitcoin:3MVaNQocuyRUzUNsTbmzQC8rPUQMC9qafa](https://cdn.duzun.me/files/qr_bitcoin-3MVaNQocuyRUzUNsTbmzQC8rPUQMC9qafa.png)